 Another great thing about this is that they will make wonderful gifts.
 I will be looking for a way to make labels for these to make them even better looking for gifts, as well as decorating the jars with a little twine and giving it a more customized look.
 I did find some really pretty jars at Hobby Lobby that were inexpensive.
 When I am ready to start making these for gifts, I will use those jars.

 In terms of prepping, this could also be turned into a profitable skill.
-Making candles could be used for bartering if you were in a situation where you needed something or money wasn’t useable or had no value.
+Making candles could be used for bartering if you were in a situation where you needed something or money wasn’t usable or had no value.
 Skills like that can easily become valuable in place of money.
 I think learning skills that can be profitable or shared with others is a huge asset to being more prepared.